Skin 101- How Skin Functions!

 - EltaMD UV clear tinted (here at the Spa) $34.50

 Two other corrective skin products I highly recommend for collagen production are Vitamin C and Retinol!
 Did you know that you cannot make collagen without Vitamin C?
 While getting Vitamin C in your diet is great, the skin is your body's last priority organ.
 So, getting addition Vitamin C topically ensures that your skin is getting what it needs!
 Be sure that your product has 10-20% Vitamin C. Added bonus if the formula also includes Vitamin E.

 Retinol is a derivative of Vitamin A that helps increase epidermal exfoliation and helps increase collagen/elastin in the dermis.
 Because retinol does this, it is great for anti-aging and for acne!

 My favorite Vitamin C and Retinols:

-Note*- when you purchase a Retinol product from the Spa, you get a free SPF:)
+Note*- when you purchase a Vitamin C product from the Spa, you get 15% off an SPF or retinol.

 Isn't the skin fascinating?!
 I hope this helped you understand your skin a little better!

 Leave a comment if you have any questions!